awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNRoutingTypes.md

 + BGP propagated routes from an AWS Direct Connect connection
 + Manually added static routes for a Site\-to\-Site VPN connection
 + BGP propagated routes from a Site\-to\-Site VPN connection
 + For matching prefixes where each Site\-to\-Site VPN connection uses BGP, the AS PATH is compared and the prefix with the shortest AS PATH is preferred\.
-Alternatively, you can prepend `AS_PATH`, so that the path is less preferred\.
+**Note**
+We do not recommend using AS PATH prepending, to ensure that both tunnels have equal AS PATH\.
 + When the AS PATHs are the same length and if the first AS in the AS\_SEQUENCE is the same across multiple paths, multi\-exit discriminators \(MEDs\) are compared\.
 The path with the lowest MED value is preferred\.

 Route priority is affected during [VPN tunnel endpoint updates](#routing-vpn-tunnel-updates)\.

 We recommend advertising more specific BGP routes to influence routing decisions in the virtual private gateway\.

-### Routing during VPN tunnel endpoint updates<a name="routing-vpn-tunnel-updates"></a>
+## Routing during VPN tunnel endpoint updates<a name="routing-vpn-tunnel-updates"></a>

 A Site\-to\-Site VPN connection consists of two VPN tunnels between a customer gateway device and a virtual private gateway or a transit gateway\.
 We recommend that you configure both tunnels for redundancy\.
 Your VPN connection may experience a brief loss of redundancy when we perform tunnel endpoint updates on one of the two tunnels\.
 Tunnel endpoint updates can occur for several reasons, including health reasons, software upgrades, and retirement of underlying hardware\.

 When we perform updates on one VPN tunnel, we set a lower outbound multi\-exit discriminator \(MED\) value on the other tunnel\.
-If you have configured your customer gateway device to use both tunnels, your VPN connection uses the other tunnel during the tunnel endpoint update process\.
+If you have configured your customer gateway device to use both tunnels, your VPN connection uses the other \(up\) tunnel during the tunnel endpoint update process\.

+**Note**
+To ensure that the up tunnel with the lower MED is preferred, ensure that your customer gateway device uses the same Weight and Local Preference values for both tunnels \(Weight and Local Preference have higher priority than MED\)\.